 - Heat a nonstick skillet to medium heat.
 Use avocado oil or butter.

-- Once you start to see little bubbles form, flip and continue to cook until pancake is browned on each side.
+- Add 1/4 cup batter to skillet.
+Once you start to see little bubbles form, flip and continue to cook until pancake is browned on each side.
 Continue until you have used all pancake batter.

 Cream Cheese Glaze